MicrosoftDocs/powerapps-docs/includes/short-tooltip.md

-A string of explanatory text that appears when a user keeps the mouse pointer on a control.
+**Tooltip** A string of explanatory text that appears when a user keeps the mouse pointer on a control.